Exploring the arts

 The video below of supported employees at the Banwell Pottery studio describes some of the steps involved in pottery.

-You can explore clay in your own home using kits from organisations such as Creative Clay for All.
+You can try pottery at home with kits from Creative Clay for All.

 Film and Photography

 The Engine Room is an accessible community media centre.
-Sessions for young people with autism have previously been run.
-They welcome and encourage applications to the BFI Film Academy from people with disabilities and other disadvantaged groups.
-There is a desire to prioritise people under-represented in the film industry workforce.
-Bursaries are available for travel and other expenses such as care or support costs.
+They’ve run sessions for autistic young people and welcome disabled applicants to the BFI Film Academy.
+There is a desire to put first people that are under-represented in the film industry workforce.
+Money is available to help with travel and care or support costs.

-Disabled Photographers’ Society share a list of equipment that can help adapt your photography equipment to work with your needs.
+Disabled Photographers’ Society has tips and tools to help you adapt your camera to your needs.

 Back to top